-The correlations among these variables and lead and IQ, as well as the p-values of these correlations (in parens) are pictured in Table 3.
+The correlations among these variables and lead and IQ, as well as the p-values of these correlations (in parentheses) are given in Table 3.

-Performing the multiple regression using Lead and only these confounders, we get the results in Table 4.
+Performing the multiple regression using lead and only these confounders, we get the results given in Table 4.

-In this case, the coefficient for the effect of lead on IQ is quite similar, -.163, but now statistically signficant (p = .022).
+In this case, the coefficient for the effect of lead on IQ is quite similar, -0.163, but now statistically significant (p = 0.022).

-Variations on the set of confounders controlled for in fact make little difference in the estimate of the effect of Lead on IQ, an important piece of evidence in this case.
-Using TETRAD's PC algorithm to select the confounders (see Spirtes, Glymour, and Scheines, 2000, or Scheines, Spirtes, Glymour, and Meek, 1994) the expert testifies that he included only a subset of the five found by Needleman et. al. (1985):

-Med - mother's level of education in years
+Variations on the set of confounders controlled for in fact make little difference in the estimate of the effect of lead on IQ, an important piece of evidence in this case.
+Using TETRAD's PC algorithm to select the confounders (see Spirtes et al., 2000, or Scheines et al., 1994) the expert testifies that he included only a subset of the five found by Needleman et al. (1985): med-mother's level of education in years, piq-parent's IQ scores.

-Piq - parent's IQ scores